Minimum Age Requirement

 Volunteers are scheduled a minimum of one shift every week.
 What happens if I want to go on vacation?

 We understand that life can be busy and have made our scheduling process as flexible as we are able.
 To make scheduling easy to manage, volunteers have a set schedule working the same shift time on the same day of the week.
 Volunteers manage their own schedules online and we allow for regular vacations and pre-arranged shift adjustments.
-When removing themselves from the schedule, volunteers are encouraged to pick up a make-up shift.
+When removing themselves from the schedule, we ask volunteers to pick up a make-up shift.

 Why do you have a $20 volunteer fee?